-3. Critical Judgements in Applying Accounting Policy
+3. Critical Judgements in Applying Accounting Policies

 In applying the accounting policies set out in Note 1, the Council has had to make certain judgements about complex transactions or those involving uncertainty about future events.
-The critical judgements made in the financial statements are:
+The critical judgements made in the Statement of Accounts are: